microsoft/dstoolkit-route-optimization/README.md

 ## Step 3: Solve the Smaller Problem

-This step is achieved by ParallelRunStep in Azure ML.
-The ParallelRunStep will make sure items from the same partition will be assigned to the same process.
-Within each partition, we will input the corresponding items to our optimization program, which models the problem using our desired optimization solver.
+This step is achieved by the ParallelRunStep function provided by Azure Machine Learning.
+The ParallelRunStep function can be configured to solve partitioned optimization problems in parallel with a chosen optimization solver.
-The optimization program will solve the problem and output the result to the next step.

-There are many optimization techniques, e.g., Linear Programming (LP), Mixed Integer Programming (MIP), [Constraint Programming](https://en.wikipedia.org/wiki/Constraint_programming), etc. One can choose the best fit for their own problem since the framework introduced in this accelerator is optimization technique agnostic.
-In this accelerator, we demonstrate how to use Constraint Programming to model the route optimization problem.
+There are many optimization techniques, e.g., Linear Programming (LP), Mixed Integer Programming (MIP), [Constraint Programming](https://en.wikipedia.org/wiki/Constraint_programming), etc. that one can use to solve the optimization problems.
+The framework introduced in this accelerator is solver-agnostic.
+In this accelerator, we demonstrate the use of Constraint Programming for route optimization.

-Comparing to mathematical optimization techniques (e.g., LP, MIP), Constraint Programming is more expressive since it allows us to express a larger collection of problems.
-To who is interested in the detailed comparison, one can refer to this [link](https://www.ibm.com/docs/en/icos/12.8.0.0?topic=overview-constraint-programming-versus-mathematical-programming).
+Comparing to mathematical optimization techniques (e.g., LP, MIP), Constraint Programming is more expressive in that it can be used to model optimization problems in forms of arbitrary constraints; for more details see [this article](https://www.ibm.com/docs/en/icos/12.8.0.0?topic=overview-constraint-programming-versus-mathematical-programming).
 ## Step 4: Merge the Results

-Once all the smaller problems are solved, we can merge them with the partial result produced in step 1 as the final result.
-Assume we have solved two smaller problems and get their individual result as follows:
+Once all the smaller problems are solved, we can merge their corresponding solutions with the partial result produced in step 1 to form a feasible solution to the original optimization problem.
+Assume we have solved two smaller problems with their individual results as follows:

 * Result for partition 1: